 Appendix: Chronology of events in the history of Convict Criminology

-Jeffrey Ian Ross, Ph.D. is a Professor in the School of Criminal Justice, College of Public Affairs, and a Research Fellow of the Center for International and Comparative Law, and the Schaefer Center for Public Policy at the University of Baltimore.
+Jeffrey Ian Ross, Ph.D., is Professor in the School of Criminal Justice, College of Public Affairs, and Research Fellow of the Center for International and Comparative Law, at the Schaefer Center for Public Policy at the University of Baltimore.

 Francesca Vianello, Ph.D., is Associate Professor in Sociology of Law, Deviance and Social Change in the Department of Philosophy, Sociology, Education and Applied Psychology at the University of Padua, where she teaches Sociology of Law, Sociology of Deviance, and Sociology of Prison Life.

 "With the astonishing expansion of criminology courses across the world, I became convinced, at one point, that there were more criminologists than criminals.
 Thankfully, Convict Criminology provides an appropriate sieve, as its contributions derive from prisoners, ex-prisoners, their families, and academics who work or conduct research in correctional institutions.
 Proximity to the world of custody entails the choice of fitting methodologies, namely ethnography and self-ethnography, which distinguishes this criminological school from other ‘distant’, conventional, lifeless perspectives.
 Sarcastically, one may suggest that Convict Criminology was bound to see its inception in the US, the country with the highest prisoners’ population in the world.
 This excellent collection, however, is international in nature, offers several analytical angles while addressing national as well as global issues.
 This book is a breath of fresh air."